pysal/governance/README.md

 -   Creating the release and announcing it on the relevant public channels.

-The responsibility of all Package resleases stays with the respective Package Maintainers.
+The responsibility of all Package releases stays with the respective Package Maintainers.
 For more details on what those responsibilities look like in practice, see the Sub-Module Contract.
+As described above, the Steering Council also has authority generate a package release in some circumstances (i.e. to esure the timely inclusion of a critical bugfix), however, it is not the Council's responsibility to do so.

 ### Conflict of Interest